os-fpga/1st-CLaaS/doc/F1Guide.md

     - Tab "Arguments", check "Automatically add binary container(s) to arguments"
     - Click "Run" (or "Apply" and click green circle w/ play arrow).

+# Tips and Tricks

+## Verilog Development

+Use Vivado(TM) to develop your Verilog code (`make edit_kernel`).
+Vivado will show syntax errors (and more) as you type.
+If your code is clean in the editor you have a good chance of getting through synthesis and place-and-route.
+We've seen very misleading error messages on code that is not clean.
+For example, for `hw_emu` builds, we often see in `vivado.log`: `Cannot find design unit xil_defaultlib.emu_wrapper`, for which we have no explanation.

+## TL-Verilog

+TL-Verilog development cannot be done using Vivado, but SandPiper(TM) tends to generate clean Verilog, so you are unlikely to see downstream errors.
+As a last resort, you can always (`make edit_kernel`) to get feedback from Vivado about the generated Verilog.
+Of course, the Verilog is not source code, but if you are careful, you can make experimental edits and compile with that edited Verilog code.
+The code will be overwritten by a build if the .tlv source is edited.